 “Spinoza and Judaism in the French Context: The Case of Milner’s Le sage trompeur.”
 Modern Judaism 20 (2): 227-255 (2020).
 DOI: https://doi.org/10.1093/mj/kjaa004

-With Stephen Howard, I am editor of The Edinburgh Critical History of Early Modern and Enlightenment Philosophy (in press).
+With Stephen Howard, I am editor of The Edinburgh Critical History of Early Modern and Enlightenment Philosophy (Edinburgh UP, 2025).

 With Charles Ramond, I organize the research seminar: Spinoza à Paris 8 - a forum for international and interdisciplinary discussion of Spinoza since 2014.
 Recordings of talks are available online.

-In 2016 with Paris 1, ENS Lyon, and Paris Est Créteil, we hosted the conference: Spinoza France États-Unis.
+In 2016 with Paris 1 (Ch.
+Jaquet), ENS Lyon (P.-F. Moreau), and Paris Est Créteil (P. Sévérac), we hosted the conference: Spinoza France États-Unis.

 With Deborah Goldgaber and Hannah Bacon, I organized the 2024 international bilingual conference at LSU: French and Francophone Philosophy Today.